 The programme also provides a good foundation for a research career.
-Subject to choices of elective courses and the direction if master's degree projects (30 credits), a degree from the Master Programme in Digital Humanities provides access to the doctoral student programmes of Library and Information Studies, Archeology, Classical Archeology and Ancient History, Art History, and Textile Science at Uppsala University.
+Subject to choices of elective courses and the direction if master's degree projects (30 credits), a degree from the Master Programme in Digital Humanities provides access to doctoral student programmes in Information Studies, Archeology, Classical Archeology and Ancient History, Art History, and Textile Science at Uppsala University.

 The first year’s compulsory courses provide a broad range of knowledge in the theoretical, practical and technical aspects of digital humanities.
 Digitisation, visualisation of different types of data, such as images and artefacts, and methods for how digitised material can be analysed and conveyed are central focuses of the first year.